kanidm/kanidm/kanidm_book/src/radius.md

 of the problem.

-Note the radius container *is* configured to provide Tunnel-Private-Group-ID so if you wish to use wifi assigned vlans on your infrastructure, you can assign these by groups in the config.ini.
+Note the radius container *is* configured to provide Tunnel-Private-Group-ID so if you wish to use wifi assigned vlans on your infrastructure, you can assign these by groups in the config.ini as shown in the above examples.